 What are Scuppernong grapes?

-Scuppernong grapes are a variety of muscadine grapes native to the basin of the Scuppernong River in North Carolina.
-I describe the distinct flavor of the Scuppernongs and muscadines as slightly floral.
+Scuppernong grapes are a green or bronze color variety of muscadine grapes.
+They are native to the basin of the Scuppernong River in North Carolina.
+They have a thick skin and are large grapes, a little smaller than ping pong balls.
+The distinct flavor of the Scuppernongs and muscadine grapes as slightly floral.

-Here in Gardendale, Alabama, Publix often has them in August for $4.99 a (16-ounce) package and sometimes even BOGO.
+Here in Alabama, our Publix and Aldi often has them in August for about $4.99 a (16-ounce) package and sometimes even BOGO.
 My local produce markets, Sid's Produce Market and Little Giant Farm Market in Summiton also carry them.
+Check your farmers markets.

-Here in the Southeast, you can find wild muscadines and golden muscadines in the wooded areas and along rural roads on fences.
+Here in the Southeast, you can often find wild bronze muscadines and Scuppernong grapes in the wooded areas and along rural roads on fences.

 Here are 3 other shortcuts: